Table of Contents

 This program is afforded limited funding and therefore eligible candidates may be subject to prioritization.
 Those persons who are most likely to require institutionalization if they do not receive assistance are given the highest priority.

 The maximum grant value per year can change.
-The latest published information, available as of 2017, sets the maximum at $1,000.
-This grant can be applied towards home care (companionship, personal care, and homemaker), adult day care, or overnight respite care.
+The latest published information, available as of 2018, sets the maximum at $750.
+Please note, this figure may change towards the end of the grant year, which is June 30th.
+Grants can be applied towards home care (companionship, personal care, and homemaker), adult day care, or overnight respite care.
 Invoices for services must be provided in order to receive reimbursement.

 This program is available statewide.
 Click here to find your local AAA and begin the application process.